Discover how HubSpot Marketing Hub can revolutionize social media marketing. Automate multi-channel postings and leverage AI to maximize engagement.

 12 Simple Ways to Perk Up Your Startup's Instagram Account

 Facebook is refocusing itself on connecting people with content from friends and family.
-So Instagram is the new home for brands.
-Engagement is high, followers are brand-loyal, and you can achieve tangible business goals.
+So Instagram is the go-to home for brands.
+Engagement is high, followers are brand-loyal, and you can achieve tangible business goals and attract more social media followers.

 If you've never used the platform, or if you are looking to refine your existing strategy, there are tricks, settings, hacks, search options, and other features you want to know about.
 Here are some to get you started optimizing your Instagram account.